SherryPlatform/RelayLab/RelayLab.RootFileSystem.Sample/ReadMe.md

 The typical deployment root file system sample for RelayLab.

-**Work In Progress**

 ## Install Xubuntu 24.04 Minimal

-First, create a virtual machine with 32 GB of virtual hard disk first.
+First, create a virtual machine with 20 GB of virtual hard disk first.

 Then, install Xubuntu 24.04 Minimal for making lightweight root file system, this example uses xubuntu-24.04.3-minimal-amd64.iso.